yatin2410/GoogleImgDownload/README.md

 # GoogleImgDownload

-This pyhton Script will dowmload 20 images from any word's google search page.
+This pyhton Script will download 20 images from any word's google search page.

 To run this Script: